jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

     world's future super-state.

-Critics have used writings such as these levy against the Faith the charge that what we seek is a new Caliphate.
+Critics have used writings such as these levy against the Faith the charge that what Baha'is seek is a new Caliphate.
 Baha'is have tended to react by pointing out the noncoercive nature of Baha'i membership and the democratic mechanism of elections, and the fact that world government and commonwealth may mean entirely different things.
 What